-Rather than re-design the project to construct an addition closer to Linda Vista Avenue, add a second story, or pursue other options under recently enacted State laws, the Applicant has addressed the concerns raised by the BZA by eliminating the square footage in excess of the Neighborhood Compatibility requirements.
-Further, since the proposed addition already was located on the interior and rear of the lot, it reduced any view impacts to the maximum extent feasible, thus complying with the Code.
-More specifically, the neighbor to the south has a two-story home that exceeds 5,000 square feet with unobstructed views from all protected places.1
+On October 18, 2021, you remanded the matter back to the BZA so that he could address the concerns raised by the BZA by eliminating the extra square footage.
+Further, since the proposed residence already was located on the interior and rear of the lot, it reduced any view impacts to the maximum extent feasible thus complying with the Code.

+Specifically, the neighbor to the south has a two-story home that exceeds 5,000 square feet with unobstructed views from all protected places.
+Nonetheless, Matthew revised the project and the BZA unanimously approved it on November 18, 2021.